jefforshalick/jefforshalick.com-Lowkey/content/not-work/_index.md

 ---
 title: "Not Work"
 header: "💃 Not Work"
+draft: false
 ---
-Here, you can find some things from my time off-the-clock.
+Here, you can find some things I've done from my time off-the-clock.

+Gonna put something here soon...